Discover Slovenia : Fine Arts

 From Mannerism to Baroque

-Although imported works and those of itinerant artists prevailed in the early Baroque period, the 17th century laid the foundation for the future.
-Slovenian sculpture of this century is dominated by golden altars, usually polychrome altarpieces carved on wood.
-They are decorated with vines, which evolved into acanthus leaves, under which the architectural forms eventually disappeared.
-Several techniques were involved in the creation of gilded altars: graphics, sculpture, gilding, painting.
+Although imported works and those by itinerant artists prevailed in the early Baroque period, the 17th century laid the foundations for the future.
+Slovenian sculpture of this century is dominated by gilded altars, usually polychrome altarpieces carved on wood.
+They are adorned with vines, which evolved into acanthus leaves, under which architectural forms eventually disappeared.
+Several techniques were involved in the creation of gilded altars: graphics, sculpture, gilding and painting.
 The second half of the century saw the blossoming of genre painting and portraits of the nobility.

-The period of the mature Baroque marks the second peak of art in Slovenia.
+The mature Baroque period marks the second high point of art in Slovenia.
 Artistic creation flourished in a stable political environment and favorable economic conditions.
-Italian guest artists participated in the development of all artistic fields.
-The Venetian sculptor Francesco Robba, who produced both religious and secular works, took center stage.
-In Ljubljana, he was the author of the Three Rivers of Carniola fountain in the town square, the angels in St. Nicholas Cathedral and the altar in St. James Church.
+Invited Italian artists contributed to the flourishing of all artistic fields.
+Venetian sculptor Francesco Robba, who produced both religious and secular works, took center stage.
+In Ljubljana, he was responsible for the Three Rivers of Carniola fountain in the town square, the angels in St. Nicholas Cathedral and the altar in St. James Church.

 Rococo and Neoclassicism